johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 1. Sort _secureCookies_ by earliest last-access-time first.

-XXX: Make 50 a constant.

-1. While _insecureCookies_'s size + _secureCookies_'s size is greater than an implementation-defined number (such as 50):
+1. While _insecureCookies_'s size + _secureCookies_'s size is greater than the user agent's total cookies-per-host limit:

     1. If _insecureCookies_ is not empty, remove the first item of _insecureCookies_ and delete the corresponding cookie from the user agent's cookie store.